AlekPrz/AlekPrz/README.md

 # Hi there 👋

 I'm Alek and i'm from Warsaw.
-Reason why i started programming it's quite funny becouse i was video player (with big dreams to make a great career) and i wanted to make my own program which will calculate how time i spend on that and then my first "Hello World' was invented.
+Reason why i started programming it's quite funny becouse i was video player (with big dreams to make a great career) and i wanted to make my own program which will calculate how time i spend on that.
+Then i wrote my "Hello World" first time.

 Here are some ideas to get you started: